pallets-eco/flask-security/docs/configuration.rst

 .. py:data:: SECURITY_REDIRECT_BASE_DOMAIN

     Set the base domain for checking allowable redirects.
-The intent here is to allow an application to be server on e.g. "flaskapp.my.org" and redirect to "myservice.my.org" (which maybe isn't a Flask app).
+The intent here is to allow an application to be served on e.g. "flaskapp.my.org" and redirect to "myservice.my.org" (which maybe isn't a Flask app).
 Flask's SERVER_NAME can't be used to verify redirects in this case.
 Note that in most cases the application will want to set Flask's SESSION_COOKIE_DOMAIN to be this base domain -